 Structure is the best way to efficiently manage your time.
-I have a cleaning schedule which I employ on my days off which ensures that each room gets a good clean once a week and then I keep on top of it for the rest of the week by doing the daily tasks which don’t take much time.
+I have a cleaning schedule which I employ on my days off.
+This ensures that each room gets a good clean once a week.
+I keep on top of it for the rest of the week by doing the daily tasks which don’t take much time.

 Like I previously mentioned, being busy doesn’t equal productivity.
-It’s important to take regular breaks from tasks to ensure you remain focused and don’t start procrastinating and dragging tasks out longer than you need to.
+It’s important to take regular breaks from tasks to ensure you remain focused.
+If you start procrastinating you might drag tasks out longer than you need to.
 Once you’ve ticked a task or two off your list, or completed a 30/60 minute block, reward yourself with a break.
 Go for a walk, make a cup of tea or chill and browse social media (just don’t fall down a rabbit hole and stay there the rest of the day!)

 You might also enjoy…The Best Time Saving Meal Hacks

 I started Katie Saves while on Maternity Leave to document our adjustment to living on less.
 Now back in work - I blog about making extra money, saving money, getting my life organised and being a new mum.
 Join me!